minetest-mods/unifiedbricks/README.txt

 	Furthermore, a list of names is included below that, from which you can change, for example, "red" to "mahogany".

+WARNING: if you remove something important, such as clay lumps, you'll have to cheat to get some items.

 If you don't like what I did, tell me or use one of github's fancy features or do it yourself or whatever.
 Hint: I would absolutely love to have some better